 Copperas Cove is a medium-sized city located in the state of Texas.
-With a population of 33,081 people and nine constituent neighborhoods, Copperas Cove is the 92nd largest community in Texas.
+With a population of 36,670 people and eight constituent neighborhoods, Copperas Cove is the 92nd largest community in Texas.

-Copperas Cove is a military town: the armed forces employs 8.75% of the workforce, making the military a major focus of life in the city.
-In the civilian sector, Public Service and Education are important in the local economy and are the city’s largest civilian employers, employing 17.12% and 14.94% of the civilian workforce respectively.
+Copperas Cove is a military town: the armed forces employs 6.19% of the workforce, making the military a major focus of life in the city.
+In the civilian sector, Healthcare and Public Service are important in the local economy and are the city’s largest civilian employers, employing 13.05% and 11.62% of the civilian workforce respectively.

 Also of interest is that Copperas Cove has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Copperas Cove citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.28% of adults 25 and older in Copperas Cove have a college degree.
+The percentage of adults in Copperas Cove who are college-educated is close to the national average for all communities of 21.84%: 20.81% of the adults in Copperas Cove have a bachelor's degree or advanced degree.

-The per capita income in Copperas Cove in 2010 was $23,575, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $94,300 for a family of four.
+The per capita income in Copperas Cove in 2018 was $25,219, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $100,876 for a family of four.
 However, Copperas Cove contains both very wealthy and poor people as well.

 The most common language spoken in Copperas Cove is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.